sikandar100/react-practice-project/README.md

 ## Project Hierarchy/Flow Details

 This project will have commits as per video progress.
 I will try to mention video number in all the commits and will add comments to follow the flow or any changes.
-Also this repo will have the all the branches serately per video. if anyone wanna explore specific video or progress till that video or branch then he/she can.
+Also this repo will have the all the branches separately per video. if anyone wanna explore specific video or progress till that video or branch then he/she can.

 ## Available Scripts